 - Yellow sticky fluid may emerge from cut stem when squeezed.

-- Small (1/4 inch), creamy, white spots with tan or brown centers on fruit (bird eye spot).
+- Fruit may have small (1/4 inch), creamy, white spots with tan or brown centers (called bird eye spot).

 - Fruit surface may appear netted or marbled.

 - The disease is caused by the bacterial pathogen Clavibacter michiganensis subspecies michiganensis.

 - Warm temperatures (75 to 90°F), high moisture or relative humidity encourage disease development and spread.

 - Infected seed or transplants spread the bacterial canker pathogen long distances and introduce it to new areas.